Q: What makes an amazing logo design?

-- Revenue streams, and offerings.
+- Revenue streams, & offerings.
 Having a complete list of your products and services helps narrow ideas that might only apply to one aspect of your business.

 - Signature processes.
 Nobody else can do what you do the way you do it, and you can communicate this visually.

-- Brand experience, and touchpoints.
+- Brand experience, & touchpoints.
 Your brand experience needs consistency, and not knowing your touchpoints can lead to a disorganized experience.

 This isn’t even the complete process, start to finish.
 As you can see, there’s a lot more to putting together the right logo than just fonts and colors.
 Sure, some of these steps don’t seem directly related to your logo.
 But having a holistic strategy will make your brand much more focused, professional, and will likely identify holes in your strategy so you can address them before they become a problem.